 students are welcome!
 Drop me a mail.

-However, do some research before mailing.
-What does the faculty want to work on?
-Can you contribute to running projects?
-[Pro Tip.
-Faculty are very busy, and hate spam.
-Learn about their interests; send a mail that adds value.
-You are much more likely to be received warmly.]
+However, I have a quick tip.
+Whenever you contact faculty for the first time, it helps to do some research before mailing.
+What do they want to work on?
+How can you contribute to running projects?
+[The fact is that faculty are very busy, and hate spam.
+If you learn about their interests and send a mail that adds value, you are much more likely to be received warmly.]

 My current students: